Outdoor Miner

 "Outdoor Miner" is a song written by Colin Newman and Graham Lewis, and performed by the English post-punk band Wire.
 It was released in January 1979 as the band's fourth single (reaching number 51 in the UK singles chart) and appeared on their second album, Chairs Missing.

 Content

 The song originally appeared on their 1978 album Chairs Missing.
 The song is based on Graham Lewis's fascination with the Serpentine leaf miner insect and details the life cycle of the insect.
 EMI recognised that the song could potentially be a hit single, but were concerned that it was too short, measuring only 1 minute 45 seconds.
-Unusually the label asked the band to make a longer version for the single.
-The band added an additional verse and chorus, and a piano solo played by producer Mike Thorne, pushing the length to 2 minutes 51 seconds.
-EMI were confident that the song could become a hit and commercial breakthrough for the band.
+Unusually, the record label asked the group to make a longer version for the single.
+They added an additional verse and chorus plus a piano solo played by producer Mike Thorne, pushing the length to 2 minutes 51 seconds.
+EMI were confident that the song could become a hit and commercial breakthrough for Wire.